severell/severell-docs/src/main/resources/content/docs/index.md

 And of course, you need a version of Java installed on your machine.

 ### Installing
+There are two ways to install Severell.
+You can use our native CLI tool or you can use the Maven archetype command.

+#### CLI Tool
 First, you need to download the Severell CLI tool.
 You can download the binary over here [Severell CLI](https://github.com/mitchdennett/severell-cli/releases/download/0.0.1-alpha.1/severell-cli)
 .
 It has only been tested on MacOS right now.